gagneurlab/ukbb-utils-gagneur/README.md

 Repository having code for running DeepRVAT2 on the UK Biobank Research Analysis Platform (RAP) using Whole Genome Sequencing (WGS) data.

+## Usage !!
+Setup pre-commit!!

+**!!
+Setup pre-commit!!** so formatting and removal of jupyter notebook outputs is automatically done.
+To do this, just install `pre-commit` into your environment and run `pre-commit install` in your repository after you have cloned it for the first time.
+Then, pre-commit will always run when you commit.

 ## [`wgs_qc/`](./wgs_qc/)

 Provides code for extracting the regions covered by each WGS file on the RAP and then runs QC on each file.